 You will be expected to follow all rules of the site at which you are assigned to serve.
 Further details on rules and expectations for each site (conduct, attitudes, language, attire (dress), cell phone use, and helping the children as directed) will be made clear to you by the supervisor(s) of these site during the orientation you agreed to attend.
 If something is not clear is it your obligation to ask for clarification.
-You will be expected to call your supervisor at the after-school program to inform her/him on a day when you are unable to attend.
+You will be expected to call your supervisor (or cooperating teacher) site to inform her/him on a day when you are unable to attend.
+Please do this the morning of any absence.
 They are counting on you being there.
-Call by the deadline the supervisor provides you at your site which they state is a sufficient "same-day notification".
+Calling the supervisor/teacher provides your site a sufficient "proper, timely notification".
 This will be vital if you know ahead of time (a day or more in advance) that you will not be able to serve on a certain day.
-In other cases, upon any sudden accident or illness which prevents you from serving, the obligation on your part remains to call the site as soon as possible, preferably the same day.
+In other cases, upon any sudden accident or illness which prevents you from serving, the obligation on your part remains to call the site as soon as possible.
+Heidi states to contact your supervisor of the site on the morning of the day to be missed.
 If you know you won't be able to attend or know that a partner who will be unable to attend then you may call the site to inform them that your partner will be unable to attend but was too ill or in a situation where they were not able to communicate this information on their own.
 The advanced or timely notification given to after-school program supervisors (at the site you serve) about your absence (planned or sudden) is what the school programs need!
 Please note that I'm trying to help you as much as possible to meet this obligation but with my help also comes obligation on your part to follow through in serving and to do so each week.

 You will need to monitor the dates of operation of the program in order to not go on days in which a program may not be in operation.
-You must be complete with all 25 service learning hours by December 3 by end of the time allowed that day for service at your site.
-Any service later than this date will count only in cases where an (I) Incomplete is appropriate as a temporary grade and once served, may provide class credit but with a grade drop due to late completion.
-Service learning sign-in sheet(s) and time cards will have to be signed by the coordinator you serve with at the site with the full 25 hours noted with each date and time of day served.
-This will be mandatory in order for the service learning to be declared complete.
+Each school has a listing of days of operation and days off so please ask the school or supervisor for this information at the site you serve.
+You must start Service Learning on the assigned day during the week of September 4.
+You must complete all 25 service learning hours by November 16, 2012 by end of the time allowed that day for service at your site.
+Service learning sign-in sheet(s) /time cards will have to be signed by the coordinator/cooperating teacher you work with at the site with the full 25 hours noted with each date and time of day served.
+This will be mandatory in order for the service learning to be declared complete by Heidi Tucker and this instructor.